joomcode/trace-analysis/README.md

 And comes `OptimizationAnalysis`!

-But before getting our hands dirty we should explain basic idea behind this optimization potential estimation.
+But before getting our hands dirty we should catch basic idea behind this optimization potential estimation.

 ### Optimization Analysis Explained